 How to make black bean and corn quesadillas

 Start by mixing together Bush’s black beans, corn, and mild diced green chiles.
 Heat up a skillet with butter and place a tortilla in the skillet.
 Sprinkle in some of the black bean mixture, followed by shredded cheese and another tortilla.

 Cook until the bottom tortilla is crisp and starts to brown.

 Flip and cook on the other side.
 Serve warm with salsa and sour cream.

 This recipe for black bean and corn quesadillas are made with mostly pantry staples.
-I love keeping Bush’s beans on hand because they are shelf stable, a great source of protein and fiber, and totally kid friendly.
-They are also super versatile and can be made into a variety of recipes, like this taco salad.
-You can find Bush’s black beans at your local Walmart.
+I love keeping Bush’s beans on hand because they are shelf stable, a great source of protein and fiber, and totally kid-friendly.

 - 8 burrito-sized flour tortillas